 Dr. Suzuki modeled his approach to music education on how children learn to speak.
 So in the Suzuki method children learn through immersion in an environment in which adults and children around them are playing music.
 Children love to watch each other and are highly motivated to learn what they see other children doing.
 So bringing your child to observe lessons and group classes is a key part of the Suzuki experience.
 Don’t worry if they don’t appear to be paying attention – they are usually taking in more than we think!
 And don’t worry if they get restless – you don’t have to stay for the whole class.
 Just quietly slip out when they get restless and come again another time.

 How to register: For the MWYB program there is on-going registration throughout the year.
 So don’t worry if you have just heard about it!
-Simply email email@example.com to be sent registration forms or have your questions answered by our volunteers or staff.
+Simply email firstname.lastname@example.org to be sent registration forms or have your questions answered by our staff.
 Fees include all the year’s classes, STEP membership, participation in two concerts and other program-wide events.

 Here we will post class reminders, research articles and news stories pertaining to early childhood education, and ideas for making music with your infant or toddler.